-When cerebral palsy affects the muscles in the face, it can impact an individual’s ability to communicate, control their breathing, and eat.
+When cerebral palsy affects the muscles in the face, it can impact an individual’s ability to communicate, breathe, and eat.
 As a result, it can be challenging for the individual to convey their needs and even socialize with those around them.
 Fortunately, there are several ways to improve or compensate for motor impairments in the face.
 Through these treatment techniques, those living with cerebral palsy can enhance their quality of life.

 To help you understand what to expect when cerebral palsy affects the muscles in the face, this article will discuss: